London underground station South Kensington, Piccadilly Line, Circle & District Line, Zone 1

 The museum opens daily from 10:00 till 17:45 o'clock and on Friday till 22:00 o'clock.
 (Link to homepage further below)

 Tip: The premises of the cafe in the Victoria and Albert Museum are sure among the most beautiful in the world.
-A stylish break in one of the three magnificent designed halls fits perfectly to your trip into the world of art.
+A stylish break in one of the three magnificent designed halls fits perfectly to your trip into this fascinating art world.

 The Victoria and Albert Museum is the art highlight in London.
 The world's largest museum of art and design offers more than 2.1 million objects from 2000 years of art history to its visitors.
 The museum is divided into 5 areas: Asia, Europe, Materials & Techniques, Modern and Exhibitions.
 Some areas are split over different floors.
 Altogether there are 7 floors in the building (level 0 - 6).
 At the below mentioned highlights you will find in brackets the according area, the level and the room number.
 Even if you have only a bit of interest for art you should reserve at least half a day for visit.